SixArm/mast-cell-help/topics/n-acetyl-cysteine/index.md

 * **Acetaminophen Overdose**: NAC is used as an antidote for acetaminophen (paracetamol) overdose, as it can help protect the liver from the toxic effects of this common pain reliever.

 * **Immune System Support**: NAC has been investigated for its potential to enhance the immune system and reduce the severity and duration of respiratory infections, including the common cold and flu.

-* **Skin Health**: Some skincare products contain NAC due to its antioxidant properties, which can help protect the skin from environmental damage.